YOCKOW/Action-setup-swift/README.md

 - uses: actions/checkout@master
 - uses: YOCKOW/Action-setup-swift@master
   with:
-    swift-version: '5.0.3' # This value is passed to swiftenv without modification.
+    swift-version: '5.1' # This value is passed to swiftenv without modification.
 - run: swift --version
 ```

+You can see another slightly complex sample in [main.yml](./.github/workflows/main.yml).

 # License